 To comply with FCRA, employers must follow a strict set of rules when informing a candidate or employee about adverse action decisions related to background checks.
 But before the background check even begins, FCRA disclosure and authorization requirements specify strict procedures for notifying the candidate or employee, and securing written permission to conduct the check.

-- The employer must then give the candidate reasonable time to review the background check report, and allow them to address any information they consider inaccurate.
-The employer also must give the candidate a chance to offer clarifying information to correct the record or otherwise explain the report's findings.
+- Send pre-adverse action notice: The employer must then give the candidate reasonable time to review the background check report, and allow them to address any information they consider inaccurate.
+The employer also must give the candidate a chance to offer clarifying information to correct the record or otherwise explain the report’s findings.
 No specific waiting period is specified under FCRA, but courts have accepted five days as a reasonable amount of time for this process.

-- If, after considering the candidate's response and any corrections to the record, the employer still decides against hiring or promoting the candidate based on the background check contents, the employer must issue an adverse action notice that explains their decision.
+- Review results again: If, after considering the candidate’s response and any corrections to the record, the employer still decides against hiring or promoting the candidate based on the background check contents, the employer must issue an adverse action notice that explains their decision.
 The adverse action notice may be delivered in hard-copy form or electronically.
 (You can download a GoodHire adverse action letter sample here.)

 In addition to federal mandates, employers may be subject to additional adverse action notification requirements under state and local fair chance or ban-the-box laws designed to reduce hiring discrimination against ex-offenders.
 Certain healthcare and financial-industry jobs are off-limits to ex-offenders, but federal equal employment opportunity laws, as well as state and local regulations otherwise forbid excluding job candidates solely on grounds of past legal issues.
 Employers must obey these laws as well as FCRA, or outsource their background check process to a vendor such as GoodHire that tracks all relevant hiring laws and adapts its process to comply with them.